Battle of Camperdown: Return journeys

-Delft, captured in the early stages of the battle, was under the command of the Dutch Lieutenant Heilberg and the British Lieutenant Charles Bullen, with a small prize crew of 69 men.
-Ninety-three Dutch prisoners had been removed, and among the remaining Dutch sailors were 76 wounded men.
+Delft, captured in the early stages of the battle, was under the command of Batavian Lieutenant Heilberg and British Lieutenant Charles Bullen, with a small prize crew of 69 men.
+Ninety-three Batavian prisoners had been removed, and among the remaining Batavian sailors were 76 wounded men.
 As the gale intensified, it rapidly became clear that despite a tow line attached from Veteran the ship would never reach Britain, and a large board was raised on deck with the chalked message "The ship is sinking".
-Reacting at once, boats from nearby ships organised an evacuation and began loading the Dutch prisoners for transfer to more seaworthy vessels.
-Bullen offered a place in the first rescue boat, from Veteran, to Heilberg, but the Dutch officer refused, gesturing to the immobile wounded who had been brought onto the maindeck as the lower decks had flooded and replying "But how can I leave these men?".
+Reacting at once, boats from nearby ships organised an evacuation and began loading the Batavian prisoners for transfer to more seaworthy vessels.
+Bullen offered a place in the first rescue boat, from Veteran, to Heilberg, but he refused, gesturing to the immobile wounded who had been brought onto the maindeck as the lower decks had flooded and replying "But how can I leave these men?".
 In response, Bullen cried out "God bless you, my brave fellow!
 Here is my hand; I give you my word I will stay here with you!".
-The prize crew left on the second rescue boat sent from Russell, and Bullen and Heilberg waited for a third trip to bring them off with the remaining 30 wounded men and three junior Dutch officers who had also elected to stay.
+The prize crew left on the second rescue boat sent from Russell, and Bullen and Heilberg waited for a third trip to bring them off with the remaining 30 wounded men and three junior Batavian officers who had also elected to stay.
 Before further help could arrive, however, Delft suddenly foundered, Bullen and Heilberg throwing themselves clear as the ship sank.
 Both were seen in the water but only Bullen reached safety, swimming to Monmouth alone.